roman-milk/roman-milk.github.io/anal-analysis.md

+===

- ****** Anal Analysis ****** bygeronimo_appleby© Charlotte's eyes were closed as she frigged herself furiously.
+Charlotte's eyes were closed as she frigged herself furiously.
 She could feel the onset of her climax, and she knew she would come hard and violently as she told the torrid tale of her anal de-flowering.

  'He was muttering about how tight I was...
 How sweet I felt around his cock,' Charlotte groaned.
 'I begged him to stop, to pull that awful bludgeon out of my body, but he was insistent.
 He fed more and more of it into me until, finally, I just submitted.
 I relaxed and he slid the final dirty inch or two into me.
 He was fully home in my arsehole.'